-The study was comprised of 48 patients who experienced depression.
-It found that an inflammatory marker was connected to the inability of different regions of the brain to communicate.
-Neuroscientists could determine when parts of the brain were communicating because those parts of the brain lit up at the same time.
-Magnetic resonance imaging was the process that was used in this study.
+The study included 48 patients who experienced depression.
+It connected an inflammatory marker to different regions of the brain that were not able to communicate.
+Neuroscientists could determine when parts of the brain were communicating.
+Specifically, they could see those parts of the brain lit up at the same time.
+The study used the process of magnetic resonance imaging (MRI).
 The inflammatory marker CRP (C-reactive protein) was in high supply in those patients who lacked connectivity.
 Conversely, they were in low supply in those patients whose brains showed connectivity.

 Inability To Experience Pleasure

-Patients with high CRP levels were found to be correlated to experiencing anhedonia and exhibited the inability to enjoy everyday activities, including time spent with friends and family.
+Findings showed that patients with high CRP levels were more likely to experience anhedonia.
+They also were unable to enjoy everyday activities, including time spent with friends and family.
 The patients being tested were not on antidepressants or other medications during the tests in order to control for outside factors and ensure the findings were reliable.
-BMI (body mass index) adjustments were made to the findings which still remained stable.
-High inflammatory levels continued to be related to depression.
+Moreover, findings remained stable even after making BMI (body mass index) adjustments.
+High inflammatory levels continued to be related to treating depression.

 Inflammation Previously Identified

 A previous study had found that those who had high inflammation and depression responded well to an anti-inflammatory antibody.
-More studies are planned to further uncover how to reduce and improve inflammation and the associated depression.
+More studies are planned to further uncover how to reduce and improve inflammation in treating depression.
 More research is also underway to investigate the effects of reduced inflammation in treating hepatitis C, Parkinson’s disease, and even cancer.
-In the meantime, it would be a good idea to incorporate practices with respect to diet and lifestyle changes to reduce inflammation in the elderly.
+In the meantime, it would be a good idea to incorporate certain healthy practices into your life.
+For example, there are diet and lifestyle changes to reduce inflammation in the elderly.
 It is likely that they will provide overall benefits to their health.